Coronary CT angiography

 Advanced cardiac imaging

-When it comes to your heart, you don't want to take any chances.
-You want the kind of advanced care that you would receive at a world-class facility.
-Thankfully, you won't have to travel far to get it.
+When it comes to your heart, you want the kind of advanced care that you would receive at a world-class facility.
+That's what you'll find at Community Hospital.

 A leader in technology

 Here on the Peninsula, you have access to the Siemens SOMATOM Definition dual-source scanner.
 When the scanner was installed at Community Imaging Center at Ryan Ranch in 2007, it was only the third of its kind on the West Coast.
-We have since added an identical scanner in the Radiology department at Community Hospital, giving emergency and inpatients access to the best technology when minutes count the most.
+We later added an identical scanner at Community Hospital, giving emergency and inpatients access to the best technology when minutes count the most.

-To make our great technology even better, both a cardiologist and a radiologist interpret the results of each cardiac CT angiography exam.
-This interdisciplinary approach gives you the expertise of two medical specialists, resulting in a thorough interpretation and well-rounded clinical recommendations.
+To make our great technology even better, both a cardiologist and a radiologist review the scans and provide results.
+This gives you the expertise of two medical specialists, for complete and well-rounded recommendations.

 When is cardiac CT angiography recommended?